binkley/kotlin-rational/README.md

 - Produce a `NaN`, what floating point does (eg, `1.0 / 0`)

 This code produces `NaN`, mostly to explore the problem space (which turns out to be rather bothersome).
-A production version might rather raise an error than produce not a number.
+A production version might rather throw an `ArithmeticError` than a `NaN`.

-As with floating point, `NaN != NaN`; all other values equal themselves.
+As with floating point, `NaN != NaN`, and finite values equals themselves.
+As with mathematics, inifities are also not equal to themselves, so `POSITIVE_INFINITY != POSITIVE_INFINTY` and `NEGATIVE_INFINITY != NEGATIVE_INFINITY`.
+(This code does not provide the needed sense of equivalence, nor does it cope with infinitesimals.)

 This code also represents infinities as division by 0 (positive infinity is `1 / 0`; negative infinity is `-1 / 0`).
 The field of rationals (ℚ) is